A Complete Guide to Visiting Balandra Bay: Mexico’s Most Beautiful Beach

 How far is Balandra Beach from La Paz?

-Balandra Beach is a 30 minute drive from downtown La Paz.
+Balandra Beach is a 30-minute drive from downtown La Paz.
 It is located in the outer municipality of La Paz city and is easily accessible by car.
 There is also a regular public bus service from La Paz to Balandra Beach.

 How far is Balandra Beach from Los Cabos?

-Balandra Beach is a 2 and a half hour drive by car from Los Cabos (Cabo San Lucas and San José del Cabo).
+Balandra Beach is a 2-and-a-half-hour drive by car from Los Cabos (Cabo San Lucas and San José del Cabo).
 Autobuses Águila operates a bus from Los Cabos to La Paz, where you can change to get to Balandra Beach.
-Alternatively, you can book onto a La Paz tour from Los Cabos, that includes Balandra Beach.
+Alternatively, you can book onto a La Paz tour from Los Cabos that includes Balandra Beach.

 Read next: